Goga-Barabadze/SwiftAlert/README.md

 # SwiftAlert

-A description of this package.
+Simplifies the use of Alerts in Swift